 Licensees who either fail to timely renew or who do not meet all of the requirements for active renewal will be notified that the license has expired and informed of the steps necessary for late renewal.
 Licensees must cease performing activities that require a license once the current license expires.
 A Renewal Application with Late Addendum (REL-200) must be filed within six months of the license expiration date.

 A final notice is sent to the licensee approximately 45 days prior to the end of the 6-month limit for late renewal of their license.

 An inactive license must be renewed so that the license will be available to be reinstated to active status at a future date.
 The license may be renewed online by clicking the "Renew A License" tab at the top of the page or by submitting the Renewal Application with Late Addendum (REL-200).

-The fee to renew on inactive status is the same rate to renew an
+Effective 12/1/2015, the fee to renew on inactive status is the same rate to renew an

 The license is renewed for a two-year period.